caliew/Challenge2/BFF_Solution_Design.md

 ---

+## 1.1 Design Philosophy: Security & Resiliency Thinking

+The architecture detailed in this document is guided by a "Secure by Design" philosophy.
+We prioritize regulatory compliance and platform uptime above all else:

+- **PCI-DSS Compliance (The Business Decision)**: We consciously choose a "Zero PCI Footprint" strategy.
+By utilizing frontend tokenization, we ensure raw card data is handled exclusively by the Payment Gateway.
+This reduces our relative compliance burden from over 300 audit controls (SAQ-D) down to roughly 20 (SAQ-A), mitigating massive organizational risk.
+- **Fail-Safe Idempotency (The User Experience Decision)**: We treat every mutation request as potentially duplicated.
+By enforcing mandatory Idempotency keys from the portal layer, we guarantee that payment "double-clicks" or automated network retries result in exactly one transaction, protecting both the customer's wallet and the organization's reputation.
+- **Distributed Traceability (The Operational Decision)**: We acknowledge that debugging in a microservice ecosystem is complex.
+Our mandate for `X-Correlation-Id` passing across every network hop ensures that "Support" can identify the root cause of any transaction failure in under 5 minutes, significantly reducing Mean-Time-To-Recovery (MTTR).
+- **Asynchronous Integrity (The Settlement Decision)**: We rely on **Webhooks** and **Kafka** for final settlement.
+This acknowledges that banking networks are slow and unreliable.
+Our design ensures that if a payment is overturned 48 hours later, our background microservices will automatically orchestrate the corresponding policy revocation via the Saga pattern.

+---

 ## 2. Architecture Overview

 To prevent UI-specific logic from contaminating core downstream domain services, our design introduces two separate BFF applications.
 This adheres to the true BFF pattern, providing dedicated aggregation and orchestration layers tailored specifically to the unique needs of each frontend.